Best Waterproof Hiking Pants

 Exactly what you can use your hiking pants for will depend a lot on the thickness of the material on the hiking pants.
 Some hiking pants are made to be thin and breathable for warmer weather, while others are made to endure wind and snow, and tend to be thicker.
 Pants that are thinner and more breathable, offering good ventilation, are usually better for warmer weather and more casual hikes.
 Some other pants are designed for all seasons with mid-level protection, while still others are made for winter weather and have thicker fabrics.

-The thickness of your pants will also determine how durable and strong your hiking pants are.
+The thickness of your pants will also determine how durable and strong your hiking rain pants are.
 If your pants are thicker, then they’re made to withstand harsher climates, conditions, and weather, but might not do you much good if you want to take a hike outside during the warmer weather.
 So, depending on what you plan to do and where you plan to hike, you may need to buy more than one pair of pants.

 Some pants are made for warm weather only, and give you a nice amount of ventilation and water resistance, but can tear easier than thicker pants.
 So again, try to determine where you plan to hike, during what weather, and how often to determine whether you need more than one pair of hiking pants.